polycfd/apecss/README.md

     F. Denner and S. Schenke, APECSS: A software library for cavitation bubble dynamics and acoustic emissions.
 Journal of Open Source Software 8 (2023), 5435. https://doi.org/10.21105/joss.05435

-as well as the version of APECSS you've used for your work, e.g.
+and, in the interest of reproducibility, the version of APECSS you've used for your work, e.g.

     F. Denner and S. Schenke, APECSS (v1.2), Zenodo (2022). https://doi.org/10.5281/zenodo.7465050